Danone: 21st century

+Dairy-focused business (2010–present)

 In 2009, the company changed its name from Groupe Danone to Danone.

+In 2007 Danone spent 12.3 billion euros on the purchase of the baby and medical nutrition business of Dutch rival Numico.

+In 2010 Danone plunged into the Russian market by acquiring OAO Unimilk's companies.
+The share of Unimilk was 21% of the Russian market.
+Danone was to hold 57.5 percent of the capital; it funded the acquisition by writing put options for Unimilk share owners.
+In 2009 Unimilk sales revenue was 969 million euros.
+As of the merger, Unimilk had 28 facilities in Russia, Ukraine, Belarus, and Kazakhstan.
+The united Danone-Unimilk company had 18,000 employees in the Commonwealth of Independent States.

-Danone acquired the Unimilk group's companies in Russia in 2010 and the Wockhardt group's nutrition activities in India in 2012.
+The Wockhardt group's nutrition activities in India were acquired by Danone in 2012.

 In mid-February 2013 Danone announced their intention to cut 900 jobs or about 3.3 percent of their 27,000 person European workforce.

 Since 2013, Danone has grown on the African continent, notably with the acquisition of a controlling interest in Centrale Danone in Morocco and equity interests in Fan Milk in West Africa and Brookside in Kenya.

-In 2014, Emmanuel Faber became CEO.
+On 1 October 2014, Franck Riboud stepped down as CEO of the company and was succeeded by Emmanuel Faber.

 Danone was present in 130 markets and generated sales of US$25.7 billion in 2016, with more than half in developing countries.
 In 2015, fresh dairy products represented 50% of the group's total sales, baby food 22%, branded water 21%, and medical nutrition 7%.
 In 2017, Franck Riboud became honorary chairman and Faber became chairman as well as retaining his CEO position.